armyofkittens/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 After the kickstarter for Fever went live, it fell short of it's initial fundraising goal.
-The purpose of this analysis is to see if there was a more optimal Kickstarter launch date for a theater based production, or if my launch goal disuaded people from pledging to the campaign.
+The purpose of this analysis is to see if there was a more optimal Kickstarter launch date for a theater based production, or if the launch goal amount disuaded people from pledging to the campaign.

 ## Analysis and Challenges